petru/cakewalk/docs/getting_started.md

 # Hello, World

-The following will describe one of the most basic IRC bots you can write in Cinch: One that joins a specific channel and responds to "hello" by saying "Hello, World".
+The following will describe one of the most basic IRC bots you can write in Cakewalk: One that joins a specific channel and responds to "hello" by saying "Hello, World".

-    require "cinch"
+    require "cakewalk"

-    bot = Cinch::Bot.new do
+    bot = Cakewalk::Bot.new do
       configure do |c|
         c.server   = "irc.freenode.net"
-        c.channels = ["#cinch-bots"]
+        c.channels = ["#cakewalk-bots"]
       end

       on :message, "hello" do |m|